Top UK court backs patent linked to HGS, GSK drug

 Scientists and the biotech firms were alarmed last month when the European Court of Justice banned patenting any stem-cell process that involves destroying a human embryo, dealing a blow to an emerging field of medical research.

-(Additional reporting by Kate Kelland; Editing by Hans-Juergen Peters and David Holmes)
+(Additional reporting by Kate Kelland; Editing by Hans-Juergen Peters and Greg Mahlich)